South Dublin County Sports Partnership:

 |The ISC identified that the effective development of sport and recreation at a local level would be best delivered through the adoption of a partnership approach between all bodies and organizations involved in the delivery of sport and recreation locally.||Following the Irish Sports Council’s competition process in 2007 South Dublin County was designated as a Local Sports Partnership site and the recruitment of a Co-ordinator took place in November 2007|

 The Committee has representatives from many strands in the community: public agencies, sports bodies, education, business and community development groups.
-In 2009 an extensive consultation process took place with the local community, agencies, sports organisations (both locally and nationally) and with the Irish Sports Council.
-Following it a Strategic Plan was developed for the years 2010-2016.
+In 2017, after a consultation process with local agencies, sports organisations and with Sports Ireland, a new strategic plan for the period 2017-2022 was launched.
+See English version here.
+See Irish version here.

 The partnership is primarily funded by the Irish Sports Council with assistance from the local partners, especially South Dublin County Council and the HSE.